ikizhvatov/rpi-home-router/README.md

 ### Security
 - SSH with public key only login for external access
 - IKEv2 VPN
-- no restrictive firewall
+- no restrictive firewall yet

 ## Things done
+On top of the vanilla Raspbian distribution:
 1. Public key only SSH login
-2. PPPOE connection to Telekom ISP (over fiber)
+2. PPPOE connection to Telekom ISP
 3. Routed AP
 4. Resolved TCP MSS issue over PPPOE (clients could not open some web pages, in particular duckduckgo.com)
-5. Adequate throughput for 802.11ac and 802.11n
+5. Adequate 5 GHz and 2.4 GHz WiFi throughput
 6. Wired LAN via managed switch with VLANs (bridge with WLAN)
-7. Selfhost.de DynDNS automatic updating
+7. Selfhost.de DynDNS with automatic updating (upon ppp link establishment and periodically)
 8. IKEv2 VPN server for roadwarrior scenario
 9. Fail2Ban intrusion prevention for SSH
 10. Landline on a softphone client on laptop/smartphone (also works over VPN connection)
+11. Pruned unused services and network configuraiton

 ## Things to solve

 ### Network basic
-- not more that 220 Mb/s routing performance over Ethernet.
+- sometimes not more that 220 Mb/s routing performance over Ethernet.
 Reason: ksoftirqd kernel thread maxes out one CPU core.
 A kernel regression or a feature?
-- configuration now a mix of /etc/network/interfaces and /etc/systemd/network/ scripts.
-Because bridge does not work when set up in /network/interfaces.
-Stick to one.
-- routing table: pppoe default route setting - both with replace and witout replace have potential issues
+- simpify network setup:
+  - kick out resolvconf.conf
+  - do all setup via systemd-netowrkd; remaining challenge - ppp link setup
-- prevent allocation of auto private IPv4 addresses to stub interfaces
+- DONE prevent allocation of auto private IPv4 and IPv6 addresses to stub interfaces
-- enable IPv6 networking
+- MAYBE enable IPv6 networking (does not bring a lot currently)
 - make managed switch get (or have) IP address in LAN subnet

 ### Security
-- dnsmasq listens and responds not only in LAN also on the WAN side
+- dnsmasq opens port 53 on the WAN side (but not listens to it) - seems it has to stay like this
-- limit exposure on WAN side by tighten down iptables rules
+- tighten down iptables rules to drop all but necessary stuff from WAN

-### Network extra
-- run selfhost.de DynDNS updater script on pppoe  link set up and re-establishment

 ### WLAN
-- Low 802.11ac throughput on Macbook Air 2017.
-About 50Mb/s which is far below the SDIO 100 Mb/s limit. iOS and Win10 fine, reach 70-80 Mb/s.
+- Low 802.11ac throughput on Macbook Air 2017: only about 50Mb/s which is far below the SDIO 100 Mb/s limit. iOS and Win10 fine, reach 80 Mb/s.
-- WPA3 (SAE) or WPA2-PMF do not work with iOS and mac OS.
-They works with Win10, though throughput becomes noticeably slower compared to WPA2.
+- WPA3 (SAE) or WPA2-PMF do not work for iOS and mac OS clients.
+They work for Win10, but throughput becomes somewhat slower compared to WPA2.

+### System
+- does a 64-bit kernel improve performance?

 ### Telephony
-- softphone directly on RPi, or find a softpone iOS/Android app that keeps online status while in background (linphone does not)
+- softphone directly on RPi, or find a softpone iOS/Android app that keeps online status while in background (Linphone does not)